alhasanayon26/HyperOS-3.1-Android-16-Mod-Firmware-RN-13_5G/README.md

 # ⚠️ Disclaimer

-- Flash this ROM at your own risk.
+This ROM is provided **AS IS**.

-- I am not responsible for any damage, data loss, or unexpected issues caused by improper flashing.
+Flashing custom ROMs always carries a risk.
+I am not responsible for any damage, data loss, or unexpected issues caused by improper flashing or modification.
+Please read the installation instructions carefully, ensure your bootloader is unlocked, and create a full backup before proceeding.
-- Always create a complete backup of your important data before installing custom software.

 ---

+# ❤️ Support

-⭐ If you enjoy this project, consider giving the repository a **Star** on GitHub.
-Your support motivates me to continue improving and maintaining future projects.
+If you enjoy this project, consider starring the repository and sharing your feedback.

+Bug reports, suggestions, and improvements are always welcome.

+Enjoy the ROM! 🚀